nescafe-gold/nescafe-dotfiles/README.md

 ````
 sudo pacman -S rustup
 ````
 2. If you chose to install rustup, then you need to choose a default build.
-The choice of builds is the advantage of rustup.
 For now I will choose the stable build.
 ````
 rustup default stable
 ````